smarr/ReBench/README.md

 The ReBench [configuration format][docs] is a text format based on [YAML](http://yaml.org/).
 A configuration file defines how to build and execute a set of *experiments*, i.e. benchmarks.
-It describe which binary was used, which parameters where given to the benchmarks, and the number of iterations to be used for obtaining statistically reliable results.
+It describes which executable was used, which parameters were given to the benchmarks, and the number of iterations to be used to obtain statistically reliable results.

 With this approach, the configuration contains all benchmark-specific